ircdocs/modern-irc/_includes/modern-appendix.md

 Sent as a reply to the {% message WHOWAS %} command, this numeric indicates the end of a `WHOWAS` reponse for the nickname `<nick>`.
 This numeric is sent after all other `WHOWAS` response numerics have been sent to the client.

+{% numericheader RPL_INFO %}

+      "<client> :<string>"

+Sent as a reply to the {% message INFO %} command, this numeric returns information describing the server: e.g. its version, list of authors and contributors, and any other miscellaneous information which may be considered to be relevant.

+{% numericheader RPL_ENDOFINFO %}

+      "<client> :End of INFO list"

+Indicates the end of an INFO response.

 {% numericheader RPL_MOTDSTART %}

       "<client> :- <server> Message of the day - "